arangodb/arangodb/Documentation/Books/AQL/Fundamentals/DataTypes.md

 AQL supports two compound types:

-- arrays: A composition of unnamed values, each accessible by their positions
+- **array**: A composition of unnamed values, each accessible by their positions.
+Sometimes called *list*.
-- objects / documents: A composition of named values, each accessible by their names
+- **object**: A composition of named values, each accessible by their names.
+A *document* is an object at the top level.

 ### Arrays / Lists